gerbera/gerbera/doc/supported-devices.rst

 -  ``SAMSUNG_HIDE_DYNAMIC``: 0x20, some Samsung devices do not work with dynamic folders on top level, so this flag hides them for those devices
 -  ``IRADIO``: 0x08, don't send ``<?xml ...?>`` declaration in response
 -  ``PV_SUBTITLES``: 0x40, add attributes ``pv:subtitleFileType`` and ``pv:subtitleFileUri`` to video files if subtitles exist
+-  ``PANASONIC``: 0x80, avoid adding part of the filename in item uri.
+Filename in item uri is used by other players, e.g. VLC to detect the language of a subtitle file.

 Manual Overrides
 ~~~~~~~~~~~~~~~~